-Competing interests

-The author declares no conflict of interest.
+Competing interests.
+The author declares that there is no conflict of interest.

-5 Acknowledgements

-This project was supported by funding from National Science Foundation grant EAR-160814, and benefited from discussions with K. Whipple, A. Neely, P. Bierman.
-Reviews from G. Balco, D. Scherler, and an anonymous reviewer helped improve the manuscript.
-Matlab codes used to generate Figures 3, 4, and 6 are included as supplemental material and available at: https://github.com/romandibiase/catchment-shielding.
+Acknowledgements.
+This project was supported by funding from National Science Foundation grant EAR-160814, and benefited from discussions with Kelin Whipple, Alexander Neely, Paul Bierman.
+Review comments from Greg Balco, Dirk Scherler, and an anonymous reviewer helped improve the manuscript.
+Edited by: Jane Willenbring